quantiota/AI-Agent-Farm/doc/webapps/code-server/README.md

-This [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-the-code-server-cloud-ide-platform-on-ubuntu-22-04)  provides a step-by-step guide to setting up the code-server  platform on an Ubuntu 22.04 machine.
+This [Tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-the-code-server-cloud-ide-platform-on-ubuntu-22-04)  provides a step-by-step guide to setting up the code-server  IDE platform on an Ubuntu 22.04 machine.
 The tutorial aims to enable users to access Microsoft Visual Studio Code remotely through their web browsers.
 The process involves installing code-server, configuring a systemd service to keep it running in the background, and setting up Nginx as a reverse proxy to expose the IDE platform at a custom domain secured with Let's Encrypt TLS certificates.

 The prerequisites for following the tutorial include having a server running Ubuntu 22.04 with root access, at least 2GB RAM, and Nginx installed.
 Additionally, users need a registered domain name pointing to their server.